-Due to its effectiveness in military combat, many Krav Maga Practitioners have developed other versions of Krav Maga for public teaching and it is becoming more popular in Europe & the United States.
+Due to its effectiveness in military combat and worldwide known to be the deadliest martial arts, many Krav Maga Practitioners have developed other versions of Krav Maga for public teaching and it is becoming more popular in Europe & the United States.

 Many other Krav Maga Organizations have developed their own styles and been adopted by Israeli law enforcement and other private or governmental intelligence organizations.
 There are currently two types of Krav Maga martial art training style; one type is used in the Israeli security forces and one type is in civilian use.

 In real life application, Krav Maga is seen as the most lethal, the deadliest and even most effective in all types close combat situation.
 Some even wanted to learn Krav Maga for street fighting and self defense, which is very suitable for self protection against deadly weapons.

 So why is Krav Maga is said to be the Deadliest Martial Arts Styles?